kisom/goutils/README.md

 GOUTILS

+### Note: this repo is archived and not being maintained here anymore.

 This is a collection of small utility code I've written in Go; the `cmd/` directory has a number of command-line utilities.
 Rather than keep all of these in superfluous repositories of their own, I'm putting them here.